Introduction to musicals

 Are there any other costs?
 Is there anything I need to bring?

-- You may wish to buy some of the music, books or DVDs recommended in class.
+- You may also wish to purchase some of the music books or recordings discussed in class, links to these materials will be available online after each session.

 When I've finished, what course can I do next?